PowerDNS/pdns/pdns/README-dnsdist.md

    * `rmRule(n)`: remove rule n
    * `mvRule(from, to)`: move rule 'from' to a position where it is in front of 'to'. 'to' can be one larger than the largest rule, in which case the rule will be moved to the last position.
+ * Specialist rule generators
+   * addAnyTCRule(): generate TC=1 answers to ANY queries, moving them to TCP
+   * setDNSSECPool(): move queries requesting DNSSEC processing to this pool
  * Pool related:
    * `addPoolRule(domain, pool)`: send queries to this domain to that pool
    * `addPoolRule({domain, domain}, pool)`: send queries to these domains to that pool